Sanjaydr/MyPortfolio/FinalProjectPart2.md

    <br><br>

-  After the sketches I would add a section on Call for action with all the resources along with helpline numbers and a few small steps every individual can take to proactively keep mental health in check.
+  After the visuals I would add a section on Call for action with all the resources along with helpline numbers and a few small steps every individual can take to proactively keep mental health in check.
 Since my audience is CMU students, I have added the pictures from thre CMU website that I would be using to show the available resources.
 I have also added the link below whic I would embed in my Shorthand page as well.
 I am also in conversation with CMU CAPS to help me with resources on how each individual can take care of themselves and keep a check on themselves proactively.
 I am still in conversation and I will have some update by next week and have those incorporated in the Shorthand storyboard. <br><br><br>

    <img src="https://sanjaydr.github.io/hello-world/21.jpg" alt="boy" class="w3-image" width="100%" height="100%"><br><br>